smrkem/stockdata2/docs/storing-results.md

 awwww yeah!

-### Displaying meta data in the app
-The app should be able to get the updated meta info and display it to the user.
-That sounds simple enough.
+Next up is adjusting the google_news_scraper_demo lambda to look at the url history and skip any duplicate urls.